 There's nothing more festive than hanging out the stockings on Christmas eve, and preparing the mince pie and glass of sherry for Father Christmas.
-Make this ritual picture-perfect by creating a beautiful plant wall for your stockings, that would make even Santa stop and stare.
+Make this ritual picture-perfect by creating a beautiful plant wall for your stockings, one that would make even Santa stop and stare.

 You will need

 - A trellis with a grid for hanging plants on; we opted for a black colour one

 - Different plants in unusual colours and shapes.
 We chose velvet plant, begonia foliage, Anthurium, fishbone calathea, phalaenopsis orchid, Dendodrium "Purple Happiness", Fittonia "Pink Forest Flame", Monolena primuliflora and peperomia.

 Step 1.
 Visit the local garden centre for inspiration, and choose a range of different plants that go well together.
 Look for different types of leaf and shape, and sizes that complement each other.
 To give you a guide, we used a total of 15 different plants for our backdrop.

 Step 2.
 Set up a wooden trellis, and paint it your choice of colour.
 We opted for black, because it blends nicely with our interior.
 Pin a grid of chicken wire to the back, that you can hang or suspend pots from.

 Step 3.
 Water the plants, then hang them onto the trellis to create your very own botanical painting.
 Have fun playing around with their positions until you’re happy with the finished effect.
 If you find it's missing something, a light Anthurium will add sparkle to the greenery.